chniter/SC.StripeShoppingDoc/docs/source/invoice.rst

 Invoice
 =====

-Navigate to Catalog Menu to manage product list.

-If you have the Administrator Role, you can Add/Update/Delete Products.
+After payment success, you will be redirected to the Website and you can download PDF Invoice.